skr3178/GeoRT/README.md

 We just need to complete a quick setup process outlined below:

 1. Place your robot hand URDF file in the ``assets`` folder.
 (We have included the Allegro example there.)
-2. Create a config file named ``your_robot_name.json`` in the ``geort/config directory``.
+2. Create a config file named ``your_robot_name.json`` in the ``geort/config`` directory.
 Below is an example for the Allegro hand.
 For brevity, the details are omitted here, but you can refer to the [this](./geort/config/allegro_right.json) for full information.
-For setup instructions, please read [this](./geort/config/template.py) for setup instructions.
+For setup instructions, please read [this](./geort/config/template.py).

 ```
 {